yeahml/yeahml/example/mnist/README.md

 ## NOTE

-This directory is used as the development data for `classification_multi`
+This directory is used as the development data for `softmax`